gdimperi/cygno/infrastructure.md

       (Provincia: “Stato Estero")
       (LUOGO di NASCITA: BRASILE)

-* then you need local username @ LNF http://www.lnf.infn.it/computing/cgi-bin/newaccountrequest.pl or LNGS sending an email to giovanni.mazzitelli@lnf.infn.it
+* up to now also a local username in INFN local sites computing resources is required (see prevous point)